arkarsg/digitalgarden/content/Notes/CS3241/Notes/Geometry.md

 ---

 # Homogeneous coordinates
+>[!note] Motivation
+>1.
+To have different representations to distinguish between *points* and *vectors*
+>2.
+To do translation using matrix multiplication
+>3.
+To allow perspective projection using matrix multiplication and perspective division

 The homogeneous coordinates for a *three dimensional* point $[x \space y \space z]^{T}$ is given as
 $$